 Toddy Pond and Alamoosook serve as a powerful economic engine for the region as well.
 Property tax support by the lakefront property owners significantly impacts the tax revenues for all four towns adjacent to the lakes.
 The economic impact on local businesses is immense.
+When we come to our beloved home on the pond, several times a year, we spend thousands of dollars, mostly amongst local, independently owned businesses stretching from Bucksport, throughout the Blue Hill peninsula, and beyond.
 The TPA Outreach Committee has, using some of the same methods as the University of Maine did when they looked at the impact of Maine lakes on the local economy, estimate that the net economic benefit to the towns, and the state, is on the order of tens of millions of dollars annually.
 The loss of such a potent economic engine would be devastating to the towns of Blue Hill, Orland, Penobscot and Surry.
 Additionally, the waters of both Alamoosook Lake and Toddy Pond are vital resources for our local Fire Departments.
 Without these waters, safety in all four towns would be impacted.